davlee1972/xmlwiz/README.md

 </CompanyDirectory>
 ```

-The Employee data is saved using three vectors.
+The Employee data is saved using three vectors: EmpId, Name and Role.

 | EmpID | Name | Role |
 |-------|------|------|